 A data subject may request that MHA restrict its processing of the data subject's Personal Data, or object to the processing of that data.
-In the event that any direct marketing is undertaken from time to time by MHA, a data subject has an absolute right to object to processing of this nature by the Association, and if MHA receives a written request to cease processing for this purpose, then it must do so immediately.
+If any direct marketing is undertaken from time to time by MHA, a data subject has an absolute right to object to processing of this nature by the Association, and if MHA receives a written request to cease processing for this purpose, then it must do so immediately.